raihaanalif/raihaanalif/README.md

 ### Hi there, I'm Alif 👋

 I am Raihan Alifianto.
 I am an undergraduate student of **Informatics ITS 2019**.
-I love to learn anything about Web Developer!
+I love to learn anything about Android Development & Web Development!

-- 🌱 I’m currently learning on **Laravel Framework**...
+- 🌱 I’m currently learning on **Laravel Framework & Flutter**...
 - 📫 You can reach me via:
     - [📘 Linkedin](https://www.linkedin.com/in/raihan-alifianto/)
     - [📝 Blog](https://raihanalifianto.blogspot.com)